LucasMoretti8/GuessTheNumber/README.md

 Hello,

-just a little game about guessing the number.
+just a little game about number guessing.

 Have Fun!